Ionizing molecules for mass spectrometry analysis

-Now a portfolio of three instruments designed to meet the needs of everyday research and routine testing plus next-level insights for exploration and targeted quantitation.
-With system performance and operational consistency, and market-leading resolution, our next-generation, advanced high-resolution accurate-mass quadrupole-orbitrap mass spectrometers deliver on ease of use without sacrificing maximum performance.
+A four-instrument portfolio, designed to meet everyday research and routine testing needs, with next-level insights for scientific exploration and targeted quantitation.
+With performance and operational consistency, and market-leading resolution, our next-generation, advanced high-resolution accurate-mass (HRAM) Thermo Scientific quadrupole-Orbitrap mass spectrometers deliver on ease of use without sacrificing maximum performance..

 - Atmospheric pressure chemical ionization (APCI): APCI is a soft ionization technique that is a variation of ESI and relies on an electrified (the corona discharge) needle to ionize nitrogen gas in the source.
 Once ionized, this nitrogen reacts with the solvent through gas-phase reactions.
 The charged solvent, in turn, either protonates or deprotonates the analyte depending on its proton affinity and gas-phase acidity.
 The end result is an ionized sample that carries a +1 or -1 charge.
 APCI is best used with samples that are small and non-polar, such as steroids and some lipids.

-- Matrix assisted laser desorption and ionization (MALDI): Also considered a “soft” ionization technique akin to CI, MALDI involves mixing a sample with a matrix and applying that mixture to a metal plate.
-The mixture is then irradiated by a pulsed laser, resulting in sample ablation and desorption.
+- Matrix assisted laser desorption and ionization (MALDI): Used as a “soft” ionization technique to minimize fragmentation of large molecules, MALDI involves mixing a sample with a matrix and applying that mixture to a metal plate.
+The plated mixture is irradiated by a pulsed laser, resulting in sample ablation and desorption.
 During this process, the analyte molecules become charged by protonation or de-protonation.
 The choice of matrix is important because it absorbs the energy of the laser and transmits it to the sample for vaporization and ionization, while preventing direct sample irradiation and destruction.

 Why are there multiple ionization techniques?